xafold/SPartyfy_Home-Party-App-for-Spotify/README.md

 # SPartyfy - Party Music Room App

 Welcome to SPartyfy!
-This application allows users to create and join music rooms, where they can collaborate on creating playlists and vote on skipping songs.
+This application allows users to create and join music rooms, where they can have control on music on host's device of the party and skip song based on votes.

 ## Features

 - Create a room and become the host to control the music playback.
 - Join existing rooms to enjoy music with others.
-- Collaboratively add songs to the playlist and vote on skipping songs(coming soon!!)
+- Collaboratively add songs to the playlist and (coming soon!!)
+- Vote on skipping songs
 - Seamless integration with Spotify for song playback.

 ## Technologies Used